 - ✓ Lower your taxable income by shifting income to other family members.
 However, watch out for the kiddie tax. - Calculate the value of the tax benefits to see who should claim education deductions and/or credits-you or your child. - Consider your plans for the near future.
-How will marriage, divorce, a new child, retirement, or other events affect your year-end tax planning? - ✓ Take maximum advantage of your employer's Section 125 flexible spending account, 401(k) plan, health savings account (HSA), and health reimbursement arrangement (HRA). - Consider filing separately if one spouse has many itemized deductions that are subject to a floor amount. - ✓ For tax purposes, a deductible purchase is considered "paid" when charged.
+How will marriage, divorce, a new child, retirement, or other events affect your year-end tax planning? - ✓ Take maximum advantage of your employer's Section 125 flexible spending account, 401(k) plan, health savings account (HSA), and health reimbursement arrangement (HRA). - For tax purposes, a deductible purchase is considered "paid" when charged.
 If you need the deductions this year but do not have the cash, consider charging contributions, medical expenses, business expenses, and some state tax payments.
 Just remember to pay them off quickly to avoid increasing debt.